OctopusDeploy/docs/docs/installation/installing-tentacles/proxy-support.md

 ### Configuring a proxy for communicating with an SSH target

-You should configureÂ a Proxy in your Octopus Server, and configure the SSH Deployment Target to use that Proxy.
+You should configure a Proxy in your Octopus Server, and configure the SSH Deployment Target to use that Proxy.
 See above for an example of configuring an SSH endpoint.